Linking Docker's Nginx to the host machine's localhost MySQL

 mysql -h $host_ip -u root -p

-Using Docker Compose to Link Nginx and Host's MySQL
+Using Docker Compose to link Nginx and the host's MySQL

 Docker Compose YAML Configuration